 Check out the links to the right to follow, like, subscribe, share, listen, and enjoy.

-I teach piano lessons to young and old, beginner and intermediate.
+Depending on where I am in the world, I teach piano lessons to young and old, beginner and intermediate.
 I believe everyone should share what they love with others.
 I love music and the keyboard and do my best to share and inspire others.
 One way is to teach piano lessons.

 Please visit my piano website here at www.derekjoel.com/pianolessons for more info.

 nakedroots.net is a network of travelers who publish the incredible stories of God's stewards, the caretakers of this little planet and all its creatures.
 The stories share the 'Serendipity of the Spirit', the inter-connection of all created things - the invisible strings between us all.

 Last.fm is one of my favorite online radio stations.
 I actually pay for the monthly subscription ($3), which comes with a bunch of cool feature (including no commercial interruptions).
 Check out my library.
 It's connected to my iTunes library and shows my listening patterns over the last year or so.

 Last.fm username: calm_bomb